TylerSilverman/TylerSilvermanECommerceBackEnd/README.md

 Create the code needed in `server.js` to sync the Sequelize models to the MySQL database on server start.

-## Grading Requirements

-This homework is graded based on the following criteria:

-### Deliverables: 10%

-* The GitHub repository containing your application code.

 ### Walkthrough Video: 37%